london-escience/tempss/README.md

 The interface at `http://localhost:8080/tempss/component.jsp` provides an example of a simple interface to display template trees.
 The interface available at `http://localhost:8080/tempss` is a more advance profile manager tool and is the recommended interface for general use of TemPSS.

+---

+__NOTE:__ The database file `profiles.db` used by a running TemPSS instance is, by default, stored within the deployed `tempss.war` file.
+This simplifies the process of deploying TemPSS but each time you redeploy, the database will be overwritten by the base version in `src/main/resources`.
+This means that any stored profiles will be lost.
+To avoid this, you should place your database file in a location on your system that is outside the Tomcat server tree.
+Edit `src/main/webapp/WEB-INF/spring/applicationContext.xml` and within the `<bean id="dataSource"...` section, edit the `<property name="url"...` element and set the value to the location of your `profiles.db` file.
+For example, if the file is placed in `/home/myuser/tempss` you would set the value to `jdbc:sqlite:/home/myuser/tempss/profiles.db`.

+---

 ###### Using Docker
 A Dockerfile is provided to support building a [docker](https://www.docker.com) image that can be used to start a container running the TemPSS service.
 To build the image, clone the repository and change into the base repository directory, `tempss`, where the `Dockerfile` file is located.
 From here you can use docker's command line tool to build the image: